 - 15 Cherry pickers

-While we do ROM drills, all of the company metrics and stats are discussed from PowerPoint slides with a rep counter running in the corner – 15 minutes
+While we do ROM drills in unison, all of the company metrics and stats are discussed from PowerPoint slides with a rep counter running in the corner – 15 minutes

 4) Strength Stations